JumpKingPlus/JumpKingPlus/docs/_workshop/2020-12-29-samplelevel.md

 version-end: latest
 ---

-Build your own level with this sample level!<br>__This is not a custom playable map!
+Build your own level with this sample level! __This is not a custom playable map!
 Testing only!__